This page collects some frequently asked questions (and basic information) for DHOxSS Speakers.

 Will my talk be recorded?

-DHOxSS aims to record its opening and closing keynote lectures and the additional lectures.
-It does not record lectures given as part of a workshop.
+DHOxSS aims to record its opening and closing keynote lectures and the additional sessions.
+It does not record sessions given as part of a strand.

 What software will be available for those listening to my talk?

-Workshops requiring participants to undertake practical exercises will be using their own laptops or laptops provided by DHOxSS - so instructions for the installation of particular software must be given to the workshop organiser long before the start of the Summer School.
+Strands requiring participants to undertake practical exercises will be using their own laptops or laptops provided by DHOxSS - so instructions for the installation of particular software must be given to the strand organiser long before the start of the Summer School.

 Will there be a data projector, screen, and presenter's laptop for my talk?